Insurance Claim Problems: Hiring a Public Adjuster Vs. An Attorney

 Rarely, when the Insurance Company refuses to concede, the claim will move into a phase called appraisal or eventually litigation.
 But since more than 95% of Insurance court cases rule in favor of the property owner and not the Insurance Company, they will try to avoid litigation at almost any cost.
 The appraisal is an avenue more commonly used to come to an agreement when neither party will bend.
 To learn more about what Insurance Appraisal is, please see our Appraisal page here.

 A study performed by The Office of Program Policy Analysis and Government Accountability (OPPAGA) determined that policyholders who use a Public Adjuster receive a 747% higher claim pay-out than those who choose to file their claims alone.
 That number is astounding.
-If you want to be counted among those who receive a proper pay-out, click here to schedule your free property/claim inspection and consultation or call us today.
+If you want to be counted among those who receive a proper pay-out, contact us today.